 There are lots of potential plantation trees with long term value for quality furniture that will be used for many years.
 While none of them may store a lot of carbon, you could store a massive amount of carbon by setting up many plantations for every species.
 When they are subsidised by carbon credits, you do not have to make a commercial profit from every species.
 All you need is some sort of long term use for the varieties of wood that are not picked up for furniture or construction.

-Some varieties of pine tree can grow close to the ocean, some survive in areas too cold for Eucalypts, and some pines have wood that is useful for building.
-Pine can sequester carbon by locking up the carbon in wood that is then used for building but pine is useful mainly for smaller buildings and wall elements within buildings based on frames of stronger wood.
+Some varieties of pine tree can grow close to the ocean, some survive in areas too cold for Eucalypts, and some pines have wood useful for building.
+Pine can sequester carbon by locking up the carbon in wood used for building but pine is useful mainly for smaller buildings and wall elements within buildings based on frames of stronger wood.
 You still need the Eucalypts, or equivalent hardwood, for the major structural elements.

 Use pine trees in climates too cold for Eucalypts.

 You can plant beans then process the beans to produce oil to replace diesel fuel.
-Soya bean is grown worldwide and contains too much fat compared to protean.
-During the processing of soya bean for affluent countries, extract at least half of the fat to make the beans acceptable as a food source that will not produce obesity.
+Soya bean is grown worldwide and contains too much fat compared to protein, resulting in obesity.
+During the processing of soya bean for affluent countries, extract at least half of the fat to make the beans acceptable as a food source.
 The extracted fat is oil you can convert to biofuel to replace diesel fuel, reducing CO2 production.

 Hemp is the main product from Cannabis sativa.
-Products produced from hemp used to include rope, string, canvas, and clothes.
-Today the same products are produced from fossil oil by the massive petrochemical industry.
+Products produced from hemp include rope, string, canvas, and clothes.
+The same products are produced from fossil oil by the massive petrochemical industry.
 When the plastics break down, they release CO2 into the atmosphere.
 The plastic you buy today will slowly release CO2 for a hundred or more years.